 - The alleged behavior indicates that the responding student may need to be put on notice that repetition could result in suspension or expulsion.

-When appropriate, an adaptable conflict resolution (ACR) may be offered as the first and fairest method to resolve many situations.
-Structured dialoguing, conflict coaching and community response may be used as the ACR process, but mediation is the most common.
+When appropriate, adaptable conflict resolution (ACR) may be offered as the first and fairest method to resolve many situations.
+Structured dialoguing, conflict coaching, and community response may be used as the ACR process but mediation is the most common.
 Mediation is an interactive problem-solving process in which an impartial person facilitates communication between parties to promote reconciliation, settlement or understanding among them.
 A successfully fulfilled ACR process will typically result in a written agreement, which may become a binding portion of the housing contract for those involved.
 It will also likely eliminate the need for further action within the HSCR Process.

 C. Case Disposition